Oppenheimer slashes price target on Boqii Holding Limited ADR [BQ] – find out why.

-Boqii Holding Limited ADR [AMEX: BQ] price plunged by -4.86 percent to reach at -$0.01.
+Boqii Holding Limited ADR [AMEX: BQ] stock went on an upward path that rose over 11.42% on Friday, amounting to a one-week price increase of more than 7.67%.
 The company report on October 2, 2023 at 4:08 PM that Boqii Holding Limited Announces Transfer to NYSE American.

 Boqii Holding Limited (“Boqii” or the “Company”) (NYSE: BQ), a leading pet-focused platform in China, announced today that it will transfer the listing of its American Depositary Shares from the New York Stock Exchange to NYSE American LLC (“NYSE American”).
 The Company received the approval for listing from the NYSE American on October 2, 2023.
 The Company expects its American Depositary Shares to begin trading on the NYSE American on or about October 5, 2023 under its current ticker symbol of “BQ.”.